 The ISCLR offers student grants to enable graduate students, post-doctoral

-students and clinical residents to attend the Nineteenth Symposium.
+students and clinical residents to attend the Twentieth Symposium.
 Grants

 cover the lowest economy return airfare and twin share accommodation for